 You are hereby notified that a personal injury was received by (name of employee injured), who was in your employ at (place) while engaged as (nature of employment), on or about the ___ day of __________, 20___, and that compensation will be claimed therefor.

 Please keep in mind, the notice requirement discussed above and the Statute of Limitations are two completely separate requirements, both of which have a significant impact on an injured employee’s ability to pursue workers’ compensation benefits.
-Therefore, it is vitally important to report all work-related injuries as soon as possible and to meet with an experienced workers’ compensation attorney to ensure that you are in compliance with the requirements of the New Jersey Workers’ Compensation Act.
+Therefore, it is vitally important to report all work-related injuries as soon as possible and to meet with an experienced personal injury lawyer to ensure that you are in compliance with the requirements of the New Jersey Workers’ Compensation Act.